-Westmoreland County Jail offenders, unless they are bailed or bonded out, or released on their own recognizance, will remain locked up until their trial.
-Once convicted and sentenced, as long as the sentence is under one year, offenders will do their time in a facility in Westmoreland County.
+Richmond County Jail offenders, unless they are bailed or bonded out, or released on their own recognizance, will remain locked up until their trial.
+Once convicted and sentenced, as long as the sentence is under one year, offenders will do their time in a facility in Richmond County.

 Regional Jails – Regional Jails are staffed and managed by a separate division made up of board members from several cities, towns, and counties from a state.
 Regional jails are funded by the jurisdictions that have inmates in the regional jail and pay their share of the overall cost based upon the number of beds they have committed to.

-State Prisons – State Prisons are run by Pennsylvania and paid for with taxes from Pennsylvania taxpayers.
-To be sent to a Pennsylvania State Prison, a person has to be convicted and sentenced in a court in Westmoreland County to a period of time in excess of a year, all the way up to the rest of their life.
+State Prisons – State Prisons are run by Virginia and paid for with taxes from Virginia taxpayers.
+To be sent to a Virginia State Prison, a person has to be convicted and sentenced in a court in Richmond County to a period of time in excess of a year, all the way up to the rest of their life.

 Federal Prisons – The United States has different type of federal prisons: The Bureau of Prisons (BOP), ICE Facilities (Immigration), Military Prisons, and jails that are run by various Native American tribes, although Native Americans convicted of major crimes on a reservation, do their time in the United States Bureau of Prisons, not a state prison in the state where their tribe is located.
 For a complete list of all the BOP facilities in the United States and information about them, go here.

-Every Westmoreland County Jail page linked to above will provide you with information regarding:
+Every Richmond County Jail page linked to above will provide you with information regarding: